 AUCD advocates for a number of legislative issues that are critical to individuals with disabilities and their families.
 Legislative priority issues are developed bi-annually by the AUCD Legislative Affairs Committee and Board of Directors.
 Priority issues are based on the Association's vision and mission as well as input from the entire Network, including individuals with disabilities and their families.

-Please visit AUCD’s Health Reform Hub, an online gateway designed to provide technical assistance and information about implementation of the Patient Protection and Affordable Care Act (PPACA).
+Please visit AUCD’s Health Care Hub, an online gateway designed to provide technical assistance and information about the current state of the Patient Protection and Affordable Care Act (ACA) aka Obamacare and Medicaid.

 New in Policy

 Vote on American Health Care Act (AHCA) cancelled; Budget and appropriations activities this week; New Appointments; ESSA updates; Perkins Career and Technical Education programs; and more